ankittrip/portfolio-AT/README.md

-This is my personal portfolio website built using React.
+This is my personal portfolio website built using html and css